komouro/voice-rehab-ml-classification/README.md

 - F1-micro Score: The overall F1 score computed by aggregating the contributions of all classes and then computing the average.
 This metric is useful for evaluating models in terms of their performance across all classes.
 - F1-macro Score: The average F1 score computed for each class independently and then averaged.
 This metric gives equal weight to each class, making it particularly useful for evaluating models on imbalanced datasets.

 The final models were selected based on their performance across these metrics.
-The three classification models that were selected are: a) *Support Vector Classifier (SVC)*, b) *Logistic Regression (LogReg)* and c) *Multi-layer Perceptron Classifier (MLPClassifier)*.
+The three classification models that were selected are: a) *Support Vector Classifier (SVC)*, b) *Logistic Regression* and c) *Multi-layer Perceptron Classifier (MLPClassifier)*.

 ## Solutions and Data Insights